Click to download JI Honor Code

 The Honor Code is intended to support and enforce course policies at JI.
 Course instructors have significant latitude to prepare policies for their courses.
 This can lead to variations between policies of different courses.
-It is the instructor’s responsibility to craft the course policies in accordance with the doctrine of the Honor Code.
+It is the instructor’s responsibility to craft the course policies in accordance with the spirit of the Honor Code.

 Students are responsible for understanding the Honor Code and its implementation.
 JI identifies and pursues violations more vigorously than most SJTU schools.
 In particular, any copying of other students’ work in homework assignments, reports, and course projects not specifically permitted by the instructor as well as any plagiarism of other sources in written work are considered violations of the Honor Code.

 As the specific policies of different instructors can vary significantly, it is the instructors’ responsibility to specify their policies in writing at the beginning of each term.
 Students are responsible for understanding these policies and should consult the instructor if any ambiguities remain.
 The specific regulations of the course policies shall take precedence over the general rules of the Honor Code.

 If a student feels that an instructor is not implementing all aspects of the Honor Code or the course policies, the student should contact the instructor or a member of the Faculty Commission on Discipline.

 Students of JI enrolled in courses offered by other colleges must abide by the policies of the school or college in which the course is offered.
 Any suspected policy violations will be referred to the appropriate authorities of the school in question.